Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Examples

+spanned by all admissible configurations of simple objects $\{A\}$.
+It is convenient to think of such allowed configurations as paths on the \emph{adjacency graph}

+associated with the fusion rules $N_{A_{\msf i} \ub 2}^{A_{\msf i + 1}}$.
+The $\F{\cat}$-symbols are given by the $\F{}$ symbols of $\msf{Rep}(\mc S_3)$.
+The Hamiltonian does not admit a particularly nice form, but has been studied before as an anyonic spin chain based the two-dimensional representation of $\mc S_3$ \cite{PhysRevB.94.085138}, or equivalently as the integer sector of an $\rm{su}(2)_4$ spin-1 chain \cite{PhysRevB.87.235120}.
+Importantly, the dualities between this model and the previous ones are all examples of non-abelian dualities.
+The duality to the XXZ chain has been observed before in \cite{PhysRevB.94.085138}.

-\subsection{Quantum IRF-Vertex models}
+\subsection{$\mathsf{Rep}({\rm U}_q(\mathfrak{sl}_2))$: quantum IRF-Vertex models}

-This last example is slightly beyond the framework employed so far as the input data does not quite meet all the requirements to be a fusion category.
+In a seminal work, Pasquier \cite{1988CMaPh.118..355P} derived an intertwiner between the interaction-round-the-face (IRF) and the vertex models using different representations of the Temperley-Lieb algebra.
+Interestingly, his construction is effectively equivalent to the categorical approach advocated in this paper.
+This example is slightly beyond the framework employed so far as the input data does not quite meet all the requirements to be a fusion category.
 However, our construction still largely applies allowing us to define dual models with categorical symmetries.
 Let $\mathcal{D}=\mathsf{Rep}({\rm U}_q(\mathfrak{sl}_2))$ be the representation category of the quantum group defined as the $q$-deformed universal envelopping algebra ${\rm U}_q$ of the Lie algebra $\mathfrak{sl}_2$.
 We will restrict to the case where $q$ is \emph{not} a root of unity.
 Isomorphism classes of simple objects in $\mc D$ are labeled by half-integer spins $j \in \frac{1}{2} \mathbb N$, with fusion rules given by

-The $F$-symbols of this category are well known and those required for our derivations can be found for instance in \cite{1988CMaPh.118..355P}.
-In the limit $q \to 1$, these boil down to the so-called $6j$\emph{-symbols} of ${\rm SU}(2)$.
-We are interested in the model
+The $F$-symbols of this category are well known and those required for our derivations can be found in \cite{1988CMaPh.118..355P,kirillov1990representations}.
+In the limit $q \to 1$, these boil down to the so-called $6j$-symbols of ${\rm SU}(2)$.
+As an example, we consider the model